prob140/prob140.github.io/tips.md

 ### Tips from Students ###
 Tips from the teaching team aren't very different from those in any other class, and are consistent with student recommendations.

-- Read/watch the textbook carefully; don't skip the reading, and especially don't double-speed through the "talking" and focus only when you see what looks like a formula.
+- Read/watch the textbook carefully; don't skip the reading, and especially don't double-speed through the "talking" to focus only when you see what looks like a formula.
 Hardly any exercises involve obvious direct plugging into formulas.
 You need the "talking" to figure out how to put things together.
-- Do some of the practice, with staff or on with other students, before attempting homework.
+- Do some of the practice, with staff or with other students, before attempting homework.
 This typically leads to less total time being spent, not more.
 - Try not to fall behind.
 The course keeps building on itself.
-We'll offer some "catch up" sessions but please try to follow the Study Guide as much as possible.
+We'll offer some "catch up" sessions but please try to follow the weekly Study Guide as much as possible.

-Each term, the course evaluation form ends with the question, "What advice would you give to another student who is considering taking this course?"
+Each term, the official course evaluation form ends with the question, "What advice would you give to another student who is considering taking this course?"
 I always post typical answers from the previous semester so that the advice reaches the right people.
-Students know this, so Spring 2020 responses include:
+Students know I do this, so Spring 2020 responses include:

 - "Hi future students! :) you're gonna have to put in a lot of effort into this class but I think it's worth it in the end!"

-I normally show the entire set on the first day of class, but in this unusual semester I might not do that.
+I normally show the entire set on the first day of class, but in this unusual semester I might not take the time for that.
 So let's start with the 5 responses that recommend against the class and then look at a selection of the approx 100 others.
 Spring 2020 was a weird semester for response rate as it was for everything else in the world.

 - "If you're not prepared to spend at least 20 hours a week ... you should consider dropping it."
 - "don't take it, but if you do please start your homeworks and labs early !!!"